Nigerian-made innovation

 We are the best drilling company in Nigeria in terms of well construction and productivity.
 All of the wells we’ve drilled have produced better than any well drilled previously in that field.
 Since inception, our mantra has been excellence, and we kept working hard throughout the years because you need to earn an excellent reputation.
 We managed to achieve milestones that were never achieved before.

 We worked in a field that an IOC had previously used special rigs and vessels to operate.
-We devised an innovative means to work in that terrain with regular rigs, and we saved them a significant amount of cost.
+We devised an innovative means to work in that terrain with regular rigs, and we saved the asset owner a significant amount of cost.
 The IOC that operated previously in that field approached us to learn our methodology of operation.
 We are the only company in Nigeria that has managed to retrieve a surface conductor.
-While this has been done in the North Sea and Australia previously, we did it for the first time in Nigeria and believe such have not been repeated yet.
+While this has been done in the North Sea and Australia previously, we did it for the first time in Nigeria and believe it has not been repeated yet.
 Our drive to undertake activities that have not been done before and to continuously look at how to improve our operations are the key reasons why SpringRock Group equals excellence.

 What is your strategy for welcoming technical and financial partnerships?